-What is Local Variables❔
+What is Local Variable?

-Properties of Local Variables
+Characteristics of Local Variables

-- Scope: The scope of a local variable is confined to the block or function in which it is declared.
-Once the block finishes execution, the variable goes out of scope and is no longer accessible.
+Scope | Exists only within the block or function where declared.
+Once the block finishes execution, the variable goes out of scope and no longer accessible. |

-- Lifetime: Local variables are created when the block in which they are defined is entered and destroyed when the block is exited.
-This means the memory allocated for a local variable is freed automatically at the end of the block.
+Duration | Created when the block is entered, destroyed when exited.
+This means the memory allocated for a local variable is freed automatically at the end of the block. |

 int main() {